parkermac/LO/obs/ecology_nc/README.md

 These were downloaded from:
 https://ecology.wa.gov/research-data/monitoring-assessment/puget-sound-and-marine-monitoring/water-column-data
 on 2024.05.09.
 Look for the drop down menu for "Yearly marine water column profiles and nutrient data in netCDF for large data users."
-The unites and other metadata are in the NetCDF files, and on the webpage.
+The units and other metadata are in the NetCDF files, and on the webpage.

 Files go from 1999-2023 (and presumably a new one will be added each year).
 No carbon data.
 The processing of other fields was much easier than in the past using Excel files from Ecology.
 I assumed that "Fluorescence (mg/m^3)" was the same as what we call "Chl (mg m-3)" in the LO format.
 I also converted DO from mg/L to uM.